siran/writing/documents/Outreach/_old_attempts/longitudinal_delay_circular_bright_branch_em_fields.md

 }
 $$

-This is the circular-fringe loaded-branch prediction using the conserved two-input flux.
+This is the exact circular-fringe loaded-branch prediction.

 It is written entirely in terms of measurable beam quantities: